 In addition to supporting law enforcement, the Attorney General’s office supports service providers around Illinois that offer trauma-informed services for crime victims and their families.
 Raoul’s Crime Victims Services Division administers a host of programs and services to assist survivors of violent crime.
 More information is available on the Attorney General’s website.

-Raoul, Schwalb and Brown are joined in filing the brief by the attorneys general of California, Colorado, Connecticut, Delaware, Hawaii, Maine, Massachusetts, Minnesota, New Jersey, New York, Oregon, Pennsylvania, Rhode Island, Vermont and Washington.
+Raoul and Schwalb are joined in filing the brief by the attorneys general of California, Colorado, Connecticut, Delaware, Maine, Maryland, Massachusetts, Michigan, Minnesota, New Jersey, New York, Northern Mariana Islands, Oregon, Pennsylvania, Rhode Island, Vermont and Washington.